btf-org/flank/README.md

 - Data graphics
 - Links to run other scripts (every script in Flank has a unique URL)

-Used in this way, you can build dashboards, reports, internal tools, and CRUD apps by **just writing code in your favorite language.**
+Used in this way, you can build dashboards, reports, internal tools, and CRUD apps by just writing scripts.

 ## The Anti-Pitch

-Flank is generic tool* that can be used for many tasks, but it is very much an "80/20" tool.
+Flank is generic tools that can be used in a variety of ways,* but it is very much an "80/20" tool.
+See below for situations where Flank is not a great fit:

 <details>